Hidden in Contradiction: Humanity in Christ before, during, and after the Fall

-Jeff has two degrees from St. Andrews, an MLitt (2002) and a PhD (2015).
-He has published various articles and two books, Movements of Grace: The Dynamic Christo-Realism of Barth, Bonhoeffer and the Torrances (2010), and most recently ‘Simul’ Sanctification: Barth’s Hidden Vision for Human Transformation (2018).
+Jeff graduated from Davidson College and has earned two degrees from St. Andrews, an MLitt and a PhD.
+Along with various articles, his books include Movements of Grace: The Dynamic Christo-Realism of Barth, Bonhoeffer and the Torrances (2010), ‘Simul’ Sanctification: Barth’s Hidden Vision for Human Transformation (2018), Hidden in